 If we have the primary obligation to notify any of your End Users or any governmental authorities of a Data Breach, we will (a) use reasonable efforts to obtain your prior approval of the content, form and timing, for providing any notices to your End Users, (b) promptly provide notice to governmental authorities containing such information as are mandated by Applicable Data Laws, (c) provide to affected persons, directly or through a third party, remediation services and other reasonable assistance as may be required under Applicable Data Laws, requested by governmental authorities, or as agreed between us, and (d) reasonably cooperate with you in otherwise responding to such Data Breach.
 We will bear all costs related to our responsibilities set forth above.

 With respect to any Data Breach involving our System Resources or those of our Sub-Processors or Service Providers, we will conduct or require that they conduct any forensic and security reviews and audits as may be reasonably necessary in connection with such Data Breach to determine cause.
 We will act prudently and promptly to remediate our practices or our System Resources to prevent future incidents and will require any Sub-Processors or Service Providers to do the same.

-4.13 Rights of Data Subjects.
-If you inform us that you must access Personal Data stored by us in order to comply with Applicable Data Laws, then, taking into account the nature of the Aeris Services provided to you, we will use good faith efforts to locate such Personal Data, modify it in accordance with your instructions if required, and provide such Personal Data to you in a form and format reasonably acceptable to you.
-You understand that some forms of data may be difficult or time-consuming to locate, and you will reimburse us our reasonable fees in providing this assistance.
+4.15 Rights of Data Subjects.
+If you inform us that you must access Personal Data held by us in order to comply with the rights of data subjects under Applicable Data Laws, then, taking into account the nature of the Aeris Services provided to you, we will use good faith efforts to locate such Personal Data and take those actions as you may reasonably instruct us to take, including modifying it, removing it from production systems, or providing it to you in a mutually acceptable form and format.
+You understand that some forms of data may be difficult or time-consuming to locate or to format, and you will reimburse us our reasonable costs in providing this assistance.

 5. BUSINESS CONTINUITY AND DISASTER RECOVERY